Yankees vs. Dodgers Player Props Betting Odds

 Torres Stats

-- Gleyber Torres has 57 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
-He's also stolen five bases.
+- Gleyber Torres has collected 58 hits with eight doubles, a triple, nine home runs and 25 walks.
+He has driven in 25 runs with five stolen bases.

-- Torres heads into this game looking to extend his 11-game hit streak.
-During his last 10 outings he is hitting .326 with three home runs, a walk and four RBI.
+- Torres has picked up a hit in 12 games in a row.
+In his last 10 games he is hitting .326 with two home runs, a walk and three RBI.

 Torres Recent Games